andrewfryzel/Boggle/README.md

 Assignment-11:  Designed and implemented a database using an SQL Server Database.
 Removed the static variables.

-Assignment-12: Removed the dependency on the IIS Express web server and instead receives and sends back HTTP requests.
+Assignment-12: Removed the dependency on the IIS Express web server and instead receives and sends back HTTP requests via sockets.